-What Is A Heat Wave & What Causes A Heat Wave?
+What Is A Heat Wave And What Causes It?

 As this trend continues and starts to have a more permanent impact on the environment and us humans, we are facing some serious questions that need answering.

-These intense hot spells that can last anything from a few days to several weeks is called a heatwave.
+These intense hot spells that can last anything from a few days to several weeks are called heat waves.
 Very few people understand what exactly a heatwave is, how it differs from just an unusually warm day, and what causes it in the first place.

 This topic will be the primary focus of this article.
 We will examine what precisely a heatwave is, as well as the processes responsible for its formation.
 We also look at the possible link between heatwaves and Climate Change.